mrkrumhausen/product-space/plays/building-new-business.md

 ## 4) Growth

-**Can we replicate selling the solution?** The goal here is to establish a highly iterative and data-led approach to growth.
+**Can we replicate our early sales model?** The goal here is to establish a highly iterative and data-led approach to growth.
 One that’s tightly interwoven with ongoing product development.
 Quite simply the traditional approach to marketing doesn’t work for early stage ventures so a rapid, iterative approach is required instead to find the messaging, channels and journeys that stick.

 You are at Product-Market fit, if you have built a product that customers need and this has been validated by *high user* adoption or through a significant number of paid users, and to some degree adoption and retention are "running themselves."